 Mechanistic understanding, quantitative description, and prediction of advective transport in fractured porous media are still challenging.
 The surface building block size on fracture walls covers a large range of the length scale, from molecular dimension up to the characteristic extension of the fractures in the field scale (Berkowitz, 2002; Pyrak-Nolte and Nolte, 2016).
 The fracture geometry causes heterogeneity, such as channelling of the flow path, which furthermore is coupled to the porous and/or microfractured adjacent matrix material.
 Characterization of the fracture flow, its interplay with the pore space, and upscaling to the field scale relevant for performance assessment is a continuing issue (Wersin, 2017).
+The fractal nature and partial self-similarity of rough fracture surfaces has been studied for its effect on the geometric constraints of transport models (Cardona et al., 2021; Wang et al., 2022).
+This topic has recently been discussed in a general review on transport mechanisms (Gao et al., 2023a) and with a focus on RN transport (Zhang et al., 2022)).
 The complexity increases still further when fracture infills (infiltration of fines) and mineralization's are considered (Antonellini et al., 2017; Soler, 2016).
 Fracture filling materials modify the transport conditions owing to multiple processes of precipitation/crystallization and/or particle aggregation and filtration.
 As a result, a large diversity of pore shapes, pore size distributions, pore network geometries, and the accessible internal surface areas is reported (James et al., 2018; Jones and Detwiler, 2016; Nollet et al., 2009; Zhang et al., 2015).